 #4 Automation features

-Business units within your organization already use specific tools for their day-to-day operations.
+Business units within your organization have existing workflows and use specific tools for their day-to-day operations.

-You'll need a contract management tool that integrates seamlessly with these tools so they don't have to make the dreaded switch.
-The ability to integrate with these tools also makes the contract management solution a major confluence for data and a powerful collaboration system.
+You'll need a contract management tool that integrates seamlessly with these tools so they don't have to deal with the annoying context switching.
+The ability to integrate with these tools also makes the contract management tool a major confluence for data and a powerful collaboration system.

 #6 Risk management